DHARPA-Project/kiara.documentation/docs/usage/getting_started.md

 ### Finding the right command, and how to use it

+The best practice on how to 'onboard' any type of external data is not yet established, but one way that will always be supported is to 'import' the file containing the data first, then convert it to the target 'internal' *kiara* data type.
+So let's do that here...

+#### Importing the 'raw' file

-So, after looking at the ``kiara operation list`` output, it looks like the ``table.import_from.file_path.string`` module might be a good fit for us. *kiara* has the [``run``](../running_operations) sub-command, which is used to execute operations.
+After looking at the ``kiara operation list`` output, it looks like the ``file.import_from.local.file_path`` module might be just what we need. *kiara* has the [``run``](../running_operations) sub-command, which is used to execute operations.
 If we only provide a module name, and not any input, this command will tell us what it expects:

-{{ cli("kiara", "run", "table.import_from.file_path.string", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}
+{{ cli("kiara", "run", "file.import_from.local.file_path", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+!!! note
+    The output of this command may show two other inputs (apart from `source`): `save` and `aliases`.
+There is a good chance that those two will be gone in the future, so just pretend you didn't see them, otherwise what follows might or might not appear a bit silly.

-As makes obvious sense, we need to provide a ``source`` input, of type ``string``.
+As makes obvious sense, we need to provide a ``source`` input, of type ``file_path`` (basically, a string).
 The *kiara* commandline interface can take complex inputs like dicts, but fortunately this is not necessary here.
-If you ever come into a situation where you need this, check out [this section](../..//usage/#complex-inputs).
+If you ever come into a situation where you need that, check out [this section](../..//usage/#complex-inputs).

-For simple inputs like strings, all we need to do is provide the input name, followed by '=' and the value itself:
+For simple inputs like string-type things, all we need to do is provide the input name, followed by '=' and the value itself:

+{{ cli("kiara", "run", "file.import_from.local.file_path", "source=examples/data/journals/JournalNodes1902.csv", max_height=340, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

+As you can see from the terminal output, this produced one piece of output data: `value_item` (referring to the imported file), and it displays a some metadata of the file in question for us.
+By itself, this doesn't do anything yet, it just reads the file and then stops.
+What we want in this case is to 'save' the file, so we can refer to it again later.
+The process of 'saving' a value in *kiara* persists it into the *kiara* data store, gives it an internal unique id (string), and allows the user to 'tag' the value with one or multiple aliases.
+Aliases are names that are meaningful to the user, as to make it easy to find and identify an item later on.

+*kiara* supports saving any of the output values of a `kiara run` command via the `--save` flag.
+This `--save` parameter takes a single string as argument, and can be used in two ways:

+- if you want to save all output fields of a `run` you can just provide a single string (for example `imported_journal_csv`) as the parameter.
+In this case, *kiara* will store all result items with an auto-generated alias in the form of `[save_argument]__[field_name]`.
+In our case this would result in one item being store in the data store, with the alias `imported_journal_csv__value_item`.
+- if you want to save only a subset of result values, or want to have more control about the aliases those results get, you can use the `--save` parameter for every field you want to persist.
+In this case the argument to `--save` must be in the form of: `[field_name]=[alias]`.
+You can use the parameter multiple times, with different field names.

+In our case, lets opt for the second option:

-{{ cli("kiara", "run", "table.import_from.file_path.string", "source=examples/data/journals/JournalNodes1902.csv", max_height=340, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}
+{{ cli("kiara", "run", "--save", "value_item=my_first_file", "file.import_from.local.file_path", "source=examples/data/journals/JournalNodes1902.csv", max_height=340, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-As you can see from the terminal output, this produced 2 pieces of output data: `value_item` (refering to the result table) and `value_metadata` (which includes some metadata about the value). *kiara* tries to tell us what the values of each of the fields are, and prints a preview of them on the terminal.

-### Checking the data store
+#### Checking the data store

 To check whether that worked, we can list all of our items in the data store, and see if the one we just created is in there:

 {{ cli("kiara", "data", "list", cache_key="1st_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-Hm.
-No?
-What to do, what to do?
-Maybe the command we just ran can '--help' us?

-{{ cli("kiara", "data", "list", "--help") }}

-Right.
-Something about aliases...
-Let's see what happens if we use this ``--all`` thing...

-{{ cli("kiara", "data", "list", "--all", cache_key="2nd_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

 All right!
-It seems there is something in there after all!

-Here is what happened: we imported our table, but didn't specify the ``aliases`` input when running it.
-That means kiara didn't bother with aliases, and just imported our table without doing anything else, like assigning an alias.
-And the ``data list`` sub-command doesn't print any values that don't have an alias, by default.

-It did import our table though.
-It actually did more than that: it also imported the original csv file, in addition to the table that was generated from it.
-This is because *kiara* tries to keep an unbroken chain of record for every operation that is done with a dataset, in order to be able to later re-run and investigate a datasets history.
-Why this is use- (and power-)full is a discussion for another usage guide, but suffice to say: it is the reason why we see 2 items in our list.

-### Importing data, with alias

-So, let's try that again, this time with alias:
+Looks like this worked.

+#### Converting an imported csv file into a table

+Csv files are usually not much use by themselves, they need to be converted into a table-structure so we can efficiently query then.
+This usually also makes sure that the structure and format of the file is valid.

+Let's ask kiara what 'table' related operations it has available:

+{{ cli("kiara", "operation", "list", "table") }}

+!!! note
+    If you add strings to the end of any `list` command in *kiara*, they act as filters.

+Righto, looks like `file.convert_to.table` might be our ticket!
+Let's see what it does:

+{{ cli("kiara", "operation", "explain", "file.convert_to.table") }}

+So, it needs an input `value_item` of type `file` as input, and will return a same-named output of type `table`.
+Looks good.
+Here is how we run this:

+{{ cli("kiara", "run", "file.convert_to.table", "value_item=value:my_first_file") }}

+!!! note
+    In this example we pre-pend the right side of the `value_item=` argument with `value:`.
+This is necessary to make it clear to *kiara* that we mean a dataset that lives in its data store.
+Otherwise, *kiara* would have just interpreted the input as a string, and since that is of the wrong input type
+    (we needed a table), it would have thrown an error.

+That output looks good, right?
+Much more table-y then before.
+Only thing is: we want to again 'save' this output, so we can use it later directly.
+No big deal, just like last time:

-{{ cli("kiara", "run", "table.import_from.file_path.string", "source=examples/data/journals/JournalNodes1902.csv", "aliases=my_first_table", cache_key="2nd_run_table_import", max_height=200, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}
+{{ cli("kiara", "run", "--save", "value_item=my_first_table", "file.convert_to.table", "value_item=value:my_first_file", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-And, if everything went right, issuing ``data list --all`` command again should now be a bit more helpful:
+#### Checking the data store, again

+Now, let's look again at the content of the *kiara* data store:

-{{ cli("kiara", "data", "list", "--all", cache_key="3rd_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}
+{{ cli("kiara", "data", "list", cache_key="2nd_run_data_list", extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}

-One thing that is interesting: our 2-nd run didn't add a new data item for the table (with a new id), all it did was to add an alias for the existing one.
-This is because *kiara* is smart enough that it can, in some cases, see that two datasets are the same, and therefore it doesn't need to store the 2nd copy seperately.
-Which saves hard-disk space, among other things.

-Another thing of note: *kiara* added an ``@1`` appendix to the alias we specified.
-This is the version of this alias within the *kiara* data store, and it is done automatically, so there is always a 'fixed' name you can use to refer to a dataset.
-If you would save a different table under the same alias, *kiara* would automatically increase the version number for the new dataset.
-You can always refer to a dataset using just the alias string; if you do that, *kiara* will pick the latest version that was stored under that alias.

-Now that our table is safely imported, let's have a look at the metadata *kiara* has stored for this specific item (we could also use the id in the following command, by the way):
+As you can see, there are 2 items now: one `file`, and one `table`.
+If you ever want to get more details about any of the items in the data store, you can use one of those commands:

+##### `kiara data explain`

-{{ cli("kiara", "data", "explain", "my_first_table", max_height=320, extra_env={"KIARA_DATA_STORE": "/tmp/kiara/getting_started"}) }}
+{{ cli("kiara", "data", "explain", "my_first_table") }}

-This is basically the same thing we saw as output to our `run` command.
-This metadata is useful internally, because it enables *kiara* to be very selective about which parts of a dataset it actually loads into memory, if any.
+This command prints out the metadata *kiara* has stored about a value item.

+One thing that is noteworthy here is the ``load_config`` section in the metadata.
+When saving the value, *kiara* automatically generated this configuration, and it can be used later to load and use the exact same table file, in another workflow.

+##### `kiara data load`

+{{ cli("kiara", "data", "load", "my_first_table") }}

+This command loads the actual data, and prints out its content (or a representation of it that makes sense in a terminal-context).

 One thing that is noteworthy here is the ``load_config`` section in the metadata.
 When saving the value, *kiara* automatically generated this configuration, and it can be used later to load and use the exact same table file, in another workflow.